nexodus-io/nexodus/docs/user-guide.md

 #### Interactive Enrollment

-If the agent is able to successfully reach the controller API, it will provide a one-time code to provide to the controller web UI to complete enrollment of this node into an Nexodus Zone.
+If the agent is able to successfully reach the controller API, it will provide a one-time code to provide to the controller web UI to complete enrollment of this node into a Nexodus Zone.
 If you ran `nexd` manually, you will see a message like the following in your terminal:

 ```sh
 Your device must be registered with Nexodus.